 - Evaluating Information Found on the Internet

 Can you trust the information you find on the Internet?
 Is it propaganda?
 Misinformation? or have a bias?
 This website from Johns Hopkins University Library can help you develop some skills to evaluate what you find.

-Consider enrolling in a one unit class, Library Research Skills, LIB 1, taught by the Library and Distance Learning departments.
+Still have questions?
+Consider enrolling in a one unit class, Library Research Skills, LIB 1, taught by the Library and Online Education departments.